 Step By Step Guide of Creating Audience Persona

-Gather your information as you work through these steps.
-We’ve created a free buyer persona template you can use to put it all together when you get to step five.
+You need to gather your all information when you work through these steps.
+I’ve created a free buyer’s persona template you can use to put it all together when you go to fifth step.

 Step 1- Audience Research